 The procedure will help us to investigate your symptoms and it may allow us to give you treatment if necessary.
-Colonoscopy is generally safe, but like all procedures, it has some risks.
+Flexible sigmoidoscopy is generally safe, but all procedures have some risks.
 You should discuss these risks with your doctor.
 These are the more common risks:

-- Wind and discomfort. - There is a small risk of tearing the bowel (perforation) during the colonoscopy.
-The risk of this is about one in 1000 procedures.
+- Wind and discomfort. - There is a small risk of tearing the bowel (perforation) during the flexible sigmoidoscopy.
+The risk of this is about one in 10,000 procedures.
 If you should develop a perforation, you will need to have an operation to repair it.
-The doctor will arrange for you to have the surgery, usually on the same day. - If a polyp is removed, this increases the risk of developing a perforation to about one in 500 procedures (twice as likely), though the risk is greater with certain types of polyp. - Bleeding can happen and is usually controlled during the procedure.
+The doctor will arrange for you to have the surgery, usually on the same day. - If a polyp is seen and removed, this increases the risk of perforation to about one in 500 procedures, though the risk is greater with certain types of polyp. - Bleeding can happen and is usually controlled during the procedure.
 The need for surgery is uncommon. - Bleeding after removal of a polyp is rare, though it can happen at any time up to two weeks after the procedure.